Frequently Asked Questions

 We understand that our skillset and training rank as some of the highest in the whole state of VA.
 Because we work in a field that is grossly under compensated, we understand firsthand the difficulties in finding quality care for a price that is reasonable.
 We aim to create a pricing system that compensates us fairly for our advanced level of training, while remaining accessible to all walks of life.
 To this end, we utilize an income-based fee schedule for our services.

 We offer three tiers, in addition to reduced fee slots.
 Folks who pay the middle tier are asking to support their community, while folks who pay the lowest tier are asking to be supported by their community.
 Folks who pay the highest tier are requesting to greatly subsidize the fees for members of our community who may not otherwise be able to afford such care.
 The tiers are used for guidance, however we trust the consumer to let us know what they can reasonably afford.
-Our average fee for a 90-minute session is approximately $215, which is roughly $144 an hour.
-This fee is slightly below the market value for other private pay practices, and moderately above the average insurance compensation rate.
+Our fees are as follows:

 Our time spent directly with you is only a small part of our dedication to your care.
 In addition to daily operating tasks, we engage in our own ongoing professional development that is time consuming and expensive.
 We pride ourselves in the amount of training we invest in each of our team members, allowing us to provide the most sound, evidence-based treatment to the individuals in our care.
 Furthermore, we also volunteer our time to provide trainings and other services within our community at little to no cost.